qinghezeng/research-gamification/README.md

 └── tsconfig.json                     # TypeScript configuration
 ```

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Inspired by competitive gaming ranking systems
+- Built with modern React and TypeScript best practices
+- UI design inspired by gaming dashboards

 ## 🎨 Customization

+Want to customize the system for your needs?
+Here's how:

 ### Adding New Task Templates
 Edit the `defaultTaskTemplates` object in `research_ranking_system.tsx`: